-Below are some FAQs people ask when they first get in touch.
+Below are some FAQs people ask when they first get in touch regarding financial losses and more about urology negligence.
 If we haven’t answered your question, or you want more information about the process for claiming compensation and what your options are, please contact us to arrange a free, no-obligation consultation with an expert legal advisor.

 Can I make a urology compensation claim?

 The first step in a successful compensation case is to determine whether you have grounds for a claim.
 We do this by:

 - where appropriate, consulting an independent medical expert.